 College costs are rising every day and usually range from $20,000 to $50,000 or even more per year.
 This can be overwhelming for many people if they have to pay it by themselves or even by a student loan.
 During attending college, one's tuition, books, and supplies make only one part of the total costs.
 Half of the total cost of attendance (COA) consists of one's room and board expenses.

-Authorities that allocate grants consider all the college expenses that a student might be struggling with.
+Authorities that allocate grants consider all the college living expenses that a student might be struggling with.
 So, to support the student, they had the money out directly to them.
 There are some other types of grants as well, in which the authorities pay some part of the grant to college for tuition and fees.
 The other part is given to the student for accommodation, books, and supplies.

 There are a variety of government and non-government bodies that award the grant.
 These may include the federal & state governments, schools, institutions, NGOs, individuals, etc.

-Depending on the granting authority, each grant has some awarding criteria for eligibility, mode of payment, and its use.
+Depending on the granting authority, each grant has some awarding criteria for eligibility, mode of payment, and use.

-Grants for Living Expenses
+Grants for Living Expenses while in college

-The federal government is the largest body that awards different grants to different students to cover their college expenses.
+The federal government is the largest body that awards different grants to different students to cover their college living expenses.
 These are of various types which fall under the category of need-based grants.

-A need-based grant is awarded after evaluating expected family contribution (EFC) that is filled in the Free Application for Federal Student Aid (FAFSA).
+A need-based grant is awarded after evaluating the expected family contribution (EFC) that is filled in the Free Application for Federal Student Aid (FAFSA).
 The information on FAFSA will be a determinant factor in the award of grant money that can be used to pay for COA at the chosen school by the student.

 The grants that the Federal government offers include: